Arundurai29/devoptekai/src/content/products/ragworks.md

 <div class="lg:col-6 mr-auto grid place-content-center">

-#### Cross-Platform Compatibility
+<h4 class="dark:text-white"> Cross-Platform Compatibility</h4>

-One of the key strengths of RAGWorks is its compatibility with both on-premises and cloud-based environments.
+<p class="dark:text-white">One of the key strengths of RAGWorks is its compatibility with both on-premises and cloud-based environments.
 This dual compatibility ensures that businesses can deploy the solution in a manner that aligns with their IT strategies and data governance policies.
-Whether you have strict data security requirements that necessitate on-premises deployment or prefer the scalability of cloud services, RAGWorks accommodates both.
+Whether you have strict data security requirements that necessitate on-premises deployment or prefer the scalability of cloud services, RAGWorks accommodates both.</p>

 </div>